paLeziart/paLeziart.github.io/content/_index.md

           date_start: '2024-05-01'
           date_end: ''
           description: |2-
               My PostDoc has been been focused on exploring legged locomotion for humanoid robots using machine learning approaches.
-This work is still in its preliminqry phase.
+This work is still in its preliminary phase.
         - title: Postdoctoral Fellow
           company: Laboratory of Analysis and Architecture of Systems
           company_url: https://www.laas.fr/public/en/gepetto